Web Designer vs. Web Developer

 • Technical testing and debugging knowledge

-• Understanding of web performance and automation tools, such as Grunt or gulp
+• Understanding of web performance optimization and modern build tools such as Vite

 • Knowledge of the command line (not compulsory but incredibly beneficial)